 When you create a PriorityQueue in Java, the elements will be stored using their natural ordering.
+For user-defined classes, you can define their natural ordering by having the class implement the Comparable interface.
 If you would like to use an ordering other than the natural ordering, you can supply the PriorityQueue with a Comparator object at instantiation.

 Hint: In order to utilize a PriorityQueue for Djikstra's algorithm, you may need to define a custom element type based on what you would like to store in the PriorityQueue.
 You can make a private class within MapUtils for this purpose.
+If you do so, you will have to tell your PriorityQueue how to order your objects as described above (make your private class implement the Comparable interface, or create a Comparator object).